25 Meanings

 In the ruins of your balcony

-Absolutely Sweet Marie Lyrics as written by Bob Dylan
+Cover art for Absolutely Sweet Marie lyrics by Bob Dylan

 "Well, your railroad gate, you know I just can't jump it Sometimes it gets so hard, you see I'm just sitting here beating on my trumpet"